 When burnout occurs, it can easily take you weeks or months to recover.
 This downtime is necessary.
 But it does mean that you’re losing revenue when the situation could’ve been prevented in the first place.

 To be honest, we didn’t suddenly wake up from our long sleep on our own and decide to cut project delays short.

 No, we needed a wake-up call.
-And it actually came in the form of a semi-hostile sales call.
+And it actually came during a passive-aggressive sales call.

 I knew that project delays were common in our industry but I’d always believed they were mostly unavoidable.
 And I believed this because barely anyone tried to do anything substantial about them.

 But that call made me feel that we at least had to try tackling the problem if only to tell ourselves that we tried.
 So at the start of 2016, we had a team meeting where we discussed an initiative.

 When a project gets delayed, what if we note down what caused it, rank the causes according to how often they happened, and devise a plan to eliminate the causes as much as possible.